 Champagne, Caviar, luxury cars, private jets, and exciting polo action are just a few of the sights you may experience at snow polo tournaments.
 These events can be found all over the world today, from the ski resorts of Europe to China, the United States, Canada, and beyond.
 Synonymous with the glamour and thrilling on-field excitement, snow polo is an experiment gone right, the result of which attracts players, spectators, and sponsors from around the world.
+This twist to the wonderful game has certainly struck a chord with polo fans.

 Snow polo evolved from traditional grass polo but is played on a smaller surface area when compared to its forebearer.
 Under the International Polo Federation rules, the playing surface must be approximately 80 x 200 yards.
 This smaller surface area is often due to the high altitudes of the tournament destinations, and the demanding nature of the game.
 The field size, however, is subject to change depending on snowpack and weather conditions.